Meeks91/KnodeChat-Backend/README.md

 # knodeChat-Backend
-An instant chat messaging server built using Express, SocketIO and Sequelize.
+An instant chat messaging server built using Express, Socket.IO and Sequelize.